-- (b) the outstanding financial obligation for the Union arising from the EU guarantee provided towards EIB financing and investment operations covered by this Regulation, broken down by individual operations; - (c) the total profits or losses deriving from EIB financing and investment operations within the portfolios referred to in Article 4(2)(c)(i). - 4.
+- (b) the outstanding financial obligation for the EU concerning the guarantee provided towards EIB financing and investment operations carried out pursuant to this Regulation, broken down by individual operations; - (c) the total profits or losses deriving from the EIB financing and investment operations within the portfolios provided by the EFSI Agreement pursuant to Article 4(1)(e). - 4.
 The EIB where appropriate in cooperation with the EIF shall, upon request, provide to the Commission any additional information necessary to fulfil the Commission's obligations in relation to this Regulation. - 5.
 The EIB and, where appropriate, the EIF shall provide the information referred to in paragraphs 1 to 4 at their own expense.

-6. By 31 March of each year, the Commission shall submit to the European Parliament, to the Council and to the Court of Auditors, in the context of the financial statements of the Commission, the required information on the situation of the guarantee fund.
-In addition, it shall, by 31 May of each year, submit to the European Parliament, to the Council and to the Court of Auditors an annual report on the management of the guarantee fund in the previous calendar year, including an assessment of the adequacy of the target amount and the level of the guarantee fund and of the need for its replenishment.
+6. By 31 March of each year, the Commission shall submit to the European Parliament, to the Council and to the Court of Auditors in the context of the financial statements of the Commission the required information on the situation of the guarantee fund.
+In addition, it shall, by 31 May of each year, send to the European Parliament, to the Council and to the Court of Auditors an annual report on the management of the guarantee fund in the previous calendar year, including an assessment of the adequacy of the target amount and the level of the guarantee fund and of the need for its replenishment.
 The annual report shall contain the presentation of the financial position of the guarantee fund at the end of the previous calendar year, the financial flows during the previous calendar year as well as the significant transactions and any relevant information on the financial accounts.
 The report shall also include information about the financial management, the performance and the risk of the guarantee fund at the end of the previous calendar year.